 Accessibility Standards for Customer Service Policy

-The Learning Enrichment Foundation (LEF) is committed to providing accessible customer service to all individuals (the public and the staff) and to treat them with respect and dignity in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07).
+The Learning Enrichment Foundation (LEF) is committed to providing accessible customer service to all individuals (the public and employees) and to treat them with respect and dignity in accordance with the Accessibility Standards for Customer Service (Ontario Regulation 429/07).

 This policy is supported by procedures, which outline the detailed processes and accommodations pursuant to this policy.
 The supporting procedures include the following:

 When communicating with persons with disabilities, The Learning Enrichment Foundation will do so in a manner that takes into account their disability and in a manner that enables the person with disabilities to communicate effectively for purposes of requesting, using our facilities and receiving our services.
-This may mean an alternate format.
+This may mean providing services or documentation in an alternate format.

-LEF is committed to providing fully accessible services to people with disabilities, and will train front-line staff to communicate with them in a clear and plain language and to speak clearly and slowly.
+LEF is committed to providing fully accessible services to people with disabilities and trains front-line staff to communicate appropriately and respectfully in a manner that is clear and understandable to the receiver of the information.

 The Provision of Goods and Services: